m3db/m3/src/dbnode/encoding/proto/README.md

 ### Stream of Writes

-After encoding the header, the stream becomes a list of tuples in the form of `<control bit, compressed timestamp, compressed custom encoded fields, protobuf marshaled fields>`
+After encoding the header, the stream becomes a list of tuples in the form of `<control bit, compressed timestamp, compressed custom encoded fields, Protobuf marshaled fields>`

 #### Control Bit